noahehall/theBookOfNoah/0current/aws/exams/services/networkingContentDelivery/securitygroups.md

 ### RDS

-- control which IP ranges or EC2 instances can connect to a db instance
+- control which IP ranges or EC2 instances can connect to a db and ec2 instances
+- uses 3 types of security groups
+  - VPC
+  - database
+  - EC2

 ### ELB